wp-plugins/os-integration/readme.txt

 * Added: Featured images are now supported in locally hosted XML Live Tiles.
 * Added: Hooked in to the admin header load to support favicons in the admin panel.
 * Added: Strip WordPress 4.3's Site Icon meta data so we don't get a conflict.
+* Added: Tab to settings page to display current images.
 * Updated: Only add the custom local XML feed for Windows Live Tiles if the local option has been selected and Live Tiles are enabled.
+* Updated: About tab.
 * Fixed: Image Magic code now works!
 * Fixed: Check to make sure the os-integration directory exists in the uploads before trying to use it.
 * Fixed: Check to make sure the user has uploaded an PNG file before trying to use it and show an error message if not.